Is Licl Ionic Or Covalent

 Addressing Misconceptions: The Covalent Aspect

-While the overwhelming evidence points to LiCl being predominantly ionic, it's important to acknowledge that no bond is purely ionic or purely covalent.
+While the overwhelming evidence points to LiCl being predominantly ionic, make sure to acknowledge that no bond is purely ionic or purely covalent.
 Even in highly ionic compounds, there's always a small degree of covalent character.
-This arises from the slight overlap of electron clouds, even when electron transfer is significant.
+On the flip side, this arises from the slight overlap of electron clouds, even when electron transfer is significant.
 The level of covalent character in LiCl is, however, minimal and doesn't alter its fundamental ionic nature.

 Beyond the Basics: Factors Influencing Ionic Character